-Related party transactions entered into by Group companies are reserved for the prior review and approval of the Board of Directors when such transactions are of strategic importance from the standpoint of financial performance or financial position.
+Related party transactions entered into by Group companies are reserved for the prior review and approval of the Board of Directors.
 On 11 November 2010, the Board of Directors approved the procedure for related party transactions to reflect the amendments introduced by Consob resolution 17221 of 12 March 2010.
 General criteria have been established for the identification of significant related party transactions.
 The procedure is available in the Corporate Governance section of the Company's website at www.digitalbros.com.